insarlab/MiaplPy/docs/README.md

 [![Language](https://img.shields.io/badge/python-3.5%2B-blue.svg)](https://www.python.org/)

 ## MiNoPy ##
+*Miami Non linear Phase inversion in python*

-A python package of InSAR processing with Non Linear inversion method working with ISCE and MintPy.
+An open source python package of InSAR processing with Non Linear phase inversion.
+It reads a stack of coregistered SLCs and produces time series of surface deformation.
 This package depends on MintPy for time series corrections and MinSAR for job submission.
 It works with all data based on ISCE outputs format.
+The inversion is based on wrapped phase time series and it includes PTA, EMI and EVD techniques.
+It also supports sequential inversion.

+THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
+USE AT YOUR OWN RISK.

 ### 1. [Installation](./installation.md) ###